New York City skyline at dusk on a cloudy day with floating basketball courts in foreground

-Even with Google at your fingertips, a Lonely Planet in your back pocket, and oodles of research there are still mistakes to be made, or at least lessons to be learnt, in every new adventure and travel destination.
+Even with Google at your fingertips, a Lonely Planet in your back pocket, and oodles of research there are still mistakes to be made, or at least lessons to be learnt, with every new travel adventure.
 While nothing disastrous happened on my first Big Apple adventure, there were a few things that would have saved time and made the trip go a little smoother.
-That’s why I’m sharing these 10 mistakes to avoid when visiting New York City for the first time, with you.
+That’s why I’m sharing these 10 mistakes to avoid when visiting New York City for the first time.

 1. Finding a public bathroom